buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 you can speak the **carpet' \*\*s** command word as two actions to make the carpet hover and fly.
 It moves according to your spoken directions, as long as you are within 9 meters of it.

 There are four sizes of flying carpet.
-The Narrator chooses the carpet' \*\*s size or determines it randomly.
+The Game Master chooses the carpet' \*\*s size or determines it randomly.